venkyg88/wdpr-validators-android/README.md

 ## checkPassword(String Password)

-checker method to return a list of possible error/errors for passwords not specific to RA security standards otherwise return empty list.
+Checker method to return a list of possible error/errors for passwords not specific to RA security standards otherwise return empty list.

 **Params**
 - Password `String`